PaulskPt/ESP32S3_ESP-NOW/README.md

 ## PURPOSE:
   Test ESP-NOW communication between two microcontroller boards, each with an Espressif ESP32-S3 processor.
-  One device is set to function as the "Master" device.
+  One device is set to the role of "Master" device.
-  The other device is set to function as the "Slave" device.
+  The other device is set to the role of "Slave" device.

 ## Hardware used